 In this case, the optimal strategy is to fold and accept that you lose your Ante Bet.

-With the Evolution Gaming variant of Caribbean Stud Poker, a Side Bet is possible: the 5+1 Bet.
+With Evolution Gaming’s version of Caribbean Stud Poker, you have the option to place a Side Bet: the 5+1 Bet.

 You win the Side Bet if you can make a 3-of-a-kind or higher with your 5 cards and the open card of the bank (5 + 1 cards).